hauke96/orion_spur_client_prototype/README.md

 # Orion Spur Server
 ## Setup
-For convenience, add the project directory of the server into `GOPATH`:
+For convenience, add the project directory of the server into `GOPATH`.
+Just add this to your `~/.bashrc`:

 ```
 export GOPATH=$GOPATH:/.../orion_spur_prototype/server